Zhroyn/MyNotes/Notes/Program/CNote.md

 [*] indicates the data read from the stream will be omitted [width] specifies the maximum chars read from the stream

+// type field
+[set]	matches a non-empty sequence of character from set of characters.
+        If the first character of the set is ^, then all characters not in the set are matched.
+If the set begins with ] or ^] then the ] character is also included into the set.
+It is implementation-defined whether the character - in the non-initial position in the scanset may be indicating a range, as in [0-9].
+If width specifier is used, matches only up to width. n	returns the number of characters read so far.
 ```

 #### memcpy(), memmove()